Consumer Medicine Information

 What is in this leaflet

 All medicines have risks and benefits.
-Your pharmacist or doctor have weighed the
+Your pharmacist or doctor has weighed the risks

-risks of you taking EZOVIR Cold Sore Relief against the benefits it can provide.
+of you taking EZOVIR against the benefits it can provide.

 You may need to read it again.

-of cold sores in adults who have a normal immune system (the body system which fights
+adults 18 years of age and over who have a normal immune system (the body system which

-Cold sores are an infection caused by a virus called herpes simplex type I (HSV-1).
+Cold sores are an infection caused by a virus called herpes simplex type 1 (HSV- 1).

-Cold sores usually begin on or around the lips, mouth, and nose.
-After redness and
+Cold sores usually begin on or around the lips, mouth, and nose as small red bumps

 dry chapped lips

-Although EZOVIR Cold Sore Relief does not cure the viral infection, it helps to relieve
+Although EZOVIR does not cure the viral infection, it helps to relieve the symptoms

 The best results are obtained if the medicine is started as soon as possible after

-the onset of symptoms occur.
-These may include tingling, itching or burning, or the
+the onset of symptoms of a cold sore, such as tingling, itching or burning, or the

 appearance of the first signs, such as redness or swelling.
 This is when the virus